Skip to Content

 The fifth and sixth bridges both have their own parking lots, so you can start here if you prefer.
 If you do want to do the whole trail, it’s actually nice to start at one of these lots, because the views get better and the river gets more powerful as you go.
 Plus, there are far fewer people along this section of the trail.

-With that said, those visiting in winter, will need to hike down the canyon until you reach the entrance to the canyon floor if you want to do the icewalk.
+With that said, if you’re visiting in winter you will need to hike down the canyon until you reach the entrance to the canyon floor to do the icewalk.
 That’s where you’ll find the gate into the canyon (more on that later!).

-Related Read: You can also choose between different hikes to see the incredible Mount Edith Cavell in Jasper!
+Related Read: Looking for more epic hikes in Jasper?
+Check out our guide to visiting the incredible Mount Edith Cavell in Jasper!

 Why We Book Tours with Viator